d365collaborative/d365fo.tools/docs/New-D365EntraIntegration.md

 To execute the steps, the id of an Azure application must be provided.
 The application must have the following API permissions: a.
-Dynamics ERP â€" This permission is required to access finance and operations environments. b.
+Dynamics ERP - This permission is required to access finance and operations environments. b.
 Microsoft Graph (User.Read.All and Group.Read.All permissions of the Application type).

 The URL of the finance and operations environment must also be added to the RedirectURI in the Authentication section of the Azure application.
 Finally, after running the cmdlet, if a new certificate was created, it must be uploaded to the Azure application.